jongalon/embedding-to-individual-id/README.md

 # README

 ## Project Overview
 Welcome to the `tembedding-to-individual-id` project!
-This repository is
+This repository is an Embeddings-based individual identification project (BirdNET, Perch, HawkEars) for birds across multiple datasets.
+Includes RNN/FC baselines and contrastive pipelines, evaluation scripts, and reproducible benchmarks.

 ## Features
 - Modular and scalable architecture.